What is the Chelsea Chop – and what plants should you try it on?

 Echinacea purpurea 'Fatal Attraction'

-Troy Scott Smith, head gardener at Sissinghurst, simply pinches off some of the growing tips of plants such as helianthus or campanula, leaving some to flower earlier, and some to flower later.
+Troy Scott Smith, head gardener at Sissinghurst, takes a slightly different approach.
+He simply pinches off some of the growing tips of plants such as helianthus, campanula and achillea with his fingers.
+He removes around six to eight inches of growth on around 50 per cent of the plant's stems, so that some will grow and flower as usual, and some will flower later.

-Pruning closer to the flowering time increases the delay in flowering, as regrowth takes longer.
-If you have several clumps of one cultivar, cut each group back to varying degrees.
-If you only have a single drift then cut those at the front back harder than those at the back.
-Then deadhead to produce more flowers.
+If you're feeling nervous about the Chelsea Chop, Troy's approach is a good one to try.
+Alternatively, if you have several clumps of one cultivar, you could cut each group back to varying degrees.
+If you only have a single drift, you could cut the plants at the front of the border back harder than those at the back.

 Which plants to Chelsea chop